-An ideal introduction for students coming to behavioral economics from various fields, at both undergraduate and postgraduate levels.
-It is equally suitable for general readers who have been captivated by popular-science books on behavioral economics and want to know more.
+This is an ideal textbook for students coming to behavioral economics from various fields.
+It can be used on its own in introductory courses, or in combination with other texts at advanced undergraduate and postgraduate levels.
+It is equally suitable for general readers who have been captivated by popular-science books on behavioral economics and want to know more about this intriguing subject.